brooklynDev/Visual-Pastie/README.md

 ## Visual Pastie ##

-Simple Visual Studio 2010 add-in that enables creating a paste upload it to Pastie.org with one click.
+Simple Visual Studio 2010 add-in that enables creating a paste uploads it to Pastie.org with one click.